Ideas for Generating Ideas

 Feed the subconscious - Spontaneous ideas are usually the best ideas and one of the best ways to fuel your brain with material for spontaneous ideas is to have many diverse life experiences swimming around in your subconscious.
 When you brainstorm you will have more ideas, make more connections, associations, analogies and in a nutshell you will have more "dots to connects".
 Curiosity, inspiration, play and discovery are essential to having great ideas.
 Personal work will allow you to explore, play and discover.
 We experience the world through our 5 human senses (Sight, Touch, Smell, Taste, Sound), so spend some time celebrating them.
 Do it this week!
 Each day pick one of the 5 human senses and focus on experiences specific to that sense.
 The more human senses you can engage the more memorable the experience will be.

 Record and retrieve inspirational moments and ideas - The best ideas usually come at inconvenient times, such as, walking the dog, taking a shower, waiting in line at the supermarket, etc. The key is to record these ideas and moments of inspiration so you can later develop them into something great when you are in the right place and have the time.
 Sketchbooks are great for recording and developing ideas, but not so great for retrieving them.
-I can never remember which sketchbook???
 I wrote my genius idea in.
-A solution for this problem is a program called Evernote.
-It's probably the program I use most next to email and Adobe Photoshop.
-Evernote is not paying me a dime to endorse them, I just love their product and highly recommend it to any creative.
+A solution for this problem are programs like: Evernote, OneNote, Google Docs, etc. I prefer OneNote.

 Find patterns in "good ideas" - By looking at various ideas we can classify them into "idea categories".
 We then can use these categories as a framework to help explore any particular "subject".
 Confused?
 Below I explain a little more in-depth.